brsaca/coinmarketcap-clone-blockchain/README.md

 ## 🤖 Requirements

 - Have an account on [moralis](https://moralis.io/) to use the server
+- Have an account on [gunjs](https://moralis.io/) to use the server
 - Have an account on [netlify](https://www.netlify.com/) to upload the project
 - Have an account on [coinmarketcap](https://pro.coinmarketcap.com/account/) to get an API Key for coinmarket
 - Test the smart contract on [polygon mumbai](https://mumbai.polygonscan.com)